Schedule & Results: Catch Up

-Australian Bobsleigh athletes will take to the track at the 2018 PyeongChang Winter Olympic Games from February 18-25, with medals awarded in three different events; women’s two man, men’s two man and men’s four man.
+Australian Bobsleigh male athletes will take to the track at the 2018 PyeongChang Winter Olympic Games from February 18-25, with medals awared in the both two-man and four-man events.

 Sharing the course with fellow sliding sports, Skeleton and Luge, Bobsleigh will be the final sport to contest for Olympic medals at the 2018 Games.

-Australians to Watch: Sochi Olympians, Lucas Mata and Gareth Nichols will hope to provide Olympic experience in the men’s events, looking to improve on their 22nd place finish in the four-man race at the 2014 Games.
-The pair will be joined by two rookies of Lachlan Reidy, Hayden Smith and David Mari.
+Australians to Watch: Sochi Olympian Lucas Mata will provide Olympic experience in the men’s events, looking to improve on his 22nd place finish in the four-man race at the 2014 Games.
+Mata will pilot both the 2-man and 4-man events, joined by David Mari in the 2-man and Lachlan Reidy and Hayden Smith in the 4-man competition.

 Qualification, Nomination & Selection